TanStack/table/docs/src/guide/03-tables.md

 ## Setting your table's `RowType`

-If you are using TypeScript (recommended), you should set the `RowType` of your table to ensure typesafety in your column definitions and assist with autocomplete where applicable:
+If you are using TypeScript (recommended), you should set the `RowType` of your table to ensure typesafety in your column defs and assist with autocomplete where applicable:

 ```tsx
 type Person = {